smccord/group2-machine-learning/README.md

   4. Once the instance is "Active," go into the shell either through the Web Shell or via ssh.

 ### Run the docker image
   1. Pull the docker image with the command below.
-You can use ```sh docker images ``` to check if you successfully pulled the image.
+You can use ``` docker images ``` to check if you successfully pulled the image.

      ``` docker pull sprince399/mlnotebook ```